UBIFS FAQ and HOWTO

 ubi0:ubifs 117676 7052 105564 7% /mnt/ubifs

 If instead of synchronizing the file-system you just watch how the df report is changing, you will notice that the amount of free space continuously grows until reaches its final value.
-This happens because the kernel starts writing the dirty data back by time-out (5 sec by default) and the amount of dirty data goes down, making the df report more precize.
+This happens because the kernel starts writing the dirty data back by time-out (5 sec by default) and the amount of dirty data goes down, making the df report more precise.

 If you want to have as precise free space prediction as possible - synchronize the file-system.
 This not only flushes dirty data to the media, this also commits UBIFS journal, which improves free space prediction even more.
 The other possibility is to mount UBIFS in synchronous mode using -o sync mount option.
 However, it may perform not as well as in asynchronous (default) mode.